 Award Chart Basics

-Most airlines publish a document called an “award chart”.
+Many airlines publish a document called an “award chart”.
 This chart determines how many miles you’ll need for any given flight.
 There are three main categories of award chart pricing, and we’ll cover them all here.

 Region-Based Award Pricing